degdigital/sitecore-jss-app-templates/README.md

 To scaffold a new JSS project using this starter application, in a terminal, run:

-* `jss create AppName react --repository degdigital/sitecore-jss-app-templates` to scaffold the app.
+* `jss create APPNAMEHERE react --repository degdigital/sitecore-jss-app-templates` to scaffold the app.
 * `npm install` to install dependencies.
 * `jss start` to start the app in disconnected mode.
 * `npm run storybook` to start Storybook.